arangodb/docs/3.6/architecture-deployment-modes-cluster-sharding.md

 only contain a subset of your data.
 Thus the cluster now has the combined storage capacity of all your machines.

-Please not that increasing the replication factor also increases the space required to keep all your data in the cluster.
+Please note that increasing the replication factor also increases the space required to keep all your data in the cluster.